Skip to main content

 Guardrail Score

-A Guardrail score is a score from 1 to 100 that indicates how likely that an LLM interaction (typically prompt/response pair) might be a risky request for a certain type of behavior.
+A Guardrail score is a normalized score from 0 to 100 that indicates how likely that an LLM interaction (typically prompt/response pair) might be a risky request for a certain type of behavior.

 • 0: this score is applied when such metrics weren't computed

-• 1-100: this is a range of score that customers can control the sensitivity of a given behavior.
+• 1-100: this is a range of scores that customers can use to control the sensitivity of a given behavior.

-Scores are available to be use in rule expressions in the policy document to customize the actions.
+Scores are available to be used in rule expressions in the policy document to customize the actions.

 Rule